I have never been a person to make a bucket list. Mostly because I feel I don’t have anything to put in it, the bucket.

 - play holiday music

-- participate in a gift giving program, help the less fortunate
+- participate in a gift-giving program, help the less fortunate

 - watch the world junior hockey tournament on television

-- buy a poinsettia from a fund raising group
+- buy a poinsettia from a fundraising group

-- grow an amaryllis plant
+- grow an Amaryllis plant

-- buy an advent calendar for yourself
+- buy an advent/new year calendar for yourself – this year I saw a Tea advent calendar

 - visit Niagara Falls in the winter – cold but amazing

-- visit the CP holiday train
+- visit the CP holiday train US or CP holiday train Canada

 Let me know what would be on your bucket list.